 ML-J type: See: Maggie Lyndon-Jones [now Kilbey], A Checklist of Woodwind Instruments Marked !!, Galpin Society Journal 52 (1999): 243–80.

 TOL: Total length in mm.
-This is where a museum catalogue entry only has the total length measurement and I have not measured the instrument myself.
+This is given for entries where a museum catalogue only has the total length measurement and I have not been able to measure the instrument myself.

 mod: Instrument has been drastically shortened or modified, pitch given is an estimate of the original pitch.